February 25, 2021 | Food Standards

 Employees preparing halal food receive training regarding halal food laws, regulatory requirements and proper food preparation techniques.

-Check out our Food Map for information on locations that offer halal options!
+Check out this Food Map for information on locations that offer halal options!

 Not sure what to eat?